 A minimum of ten participants must be enrolled for a TES funded CPD event to proceed and receive funding, however exceptions can be made for smaller TGAs, but only with prior approval.
-So, if you are trying to build up a new branch, or you know a particular area will not get the ten required teachers but are looking for CPD, you can always contact, prior to the event, your nominated Education Centre to request approval to hold the event.
-You can still claim TPN funding if you can prove that you were expecting ten or more teachers to attend (there may have been some last minute cancellations) maybe by forwarding all emails received or showing the booking list from your website.
-By collaborating with your Education Centre you are able to bypass this problem.
+So, if you are trying to build up a new branch, or you know a particular area will not get the ten required teachers but are looking for CPD, you can always contact, prior to the event, the TPN Administrator to request approval to hold the event.
+You can still claim TPN funding if you can prove that you were expecting ten or more teachers to attend (there may have been some last minute cancellations), by showing the booking list from your website.

-Case A: 15 registered, 17 attended, attendance roll and claims dealt with by EC, payments processed;
+Case A: 15 registered, 17 attended, attendance roll and claims dealt with, payments processed;

-Case B: 15 registered, 4 attended, and still everything else would be dealt with by EC – no fault of your group;
+Case B: 15 registered, 4 attended, and still everything else would be paid – no fault of your group;

 Case C: only 7 teachers registered, either you cancel the event or go ahead with it but at your own expenses.